kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 1. You want to know the keywords that you want to focus on.
 Since you're new in the market, go for longtail keywords that have reasonable volume and less competition.
 You should also try keywords that interest your target audience but have little to do with your product, this way you can attract different groups of audiences.
 Diversify!

 2. Just like everything else.
-Being consistent is the key.
+Being consistent is the priority.
 1 post every 2 weeks?
 Fine

 3. Your content has to be top notch that the readers should say in their mind "Oh!
 This is so useful!"
 Also, many people make the mistakes of not having a clear CTA in the post, don't do that.
-Capture their emails or get them to your website.
+Capture their emails or get them to your website, whatever the next step is in the funnel

 ## Do you just publish and wait?

 No ...
 I did that and nothing happened!
 Never just sit and wait.

 If there is one thing you take away from this article, remember this.
-We spent 80% producing + 20% distributing, and it was another huge mistake.
-It should really be 40% producing and 60% distributing.
+We spent 80% producing + 20% distributing, and it was a huge mistake.

+> ***Content should really be 40% producing and 60% distributing.***

 Think of creating content like making scrambled eggs.
 You make them, but you have to EAT them to get the nutrition (result).